Chat WhatsApp

 Transitioning from Soil to Soilless Substrates for Enhanced Raspberry Production

 Raspberry (Rubus idaeus L.) is a high-value berry crop whose production success depends heavily on the growing medium.
 Traditionally cultivated in soil, raspberries often suffer from soil-borne diseases, inconsistent nutrient distribution, and poor drainage, which can compromise both yield and fruit quality.
-As highlighted by Daoud, Butera, and Duarte (2024), the shift toward soilless substrate systems has become a defining innovation in modern raspberry cultivation, addressing many of these limitations.
+As highlighted by Daoud, Butera, and Duarte (2024), the shift toward soilless substrate systems has become a defining innovation in modern raspberry cultivation, addressing these limitations while providing growers with greater flexibility in harvest times.

 The key difference between soil and soilless culture lies in the degree of control over root-zone conditions.
 In soil systems, nutrient and water availability are influenced by environmental variability, making crop performance less predictable.
 In contrast, soilless substrates such as coco coir, peat alternatives, or blended organic media allow growers to apply precise fertigation regimes.
 By carefully managing electrical conductivity (EC) and pH, it becomes possible to optimize water uptake and nutrient uptake while minimizing waste.
 This precision enhances plant vigor, uniform fruit size, and higher marketable yields.